Martha Gardener: 3DB

 Kathleen Worrall's radio career began in an ad hoc way, filling-in for various 3DB presenters during the 1930s; that is, during the early years of her husband David Worrall's long stint as station manager.
 For some two years she was the Queen in a program called The King and Queen of Nonsense, during which she called upon her talents as a pianist and on her experience in amateur theatre.

 In the 1940s, she was a fill-in in the 3DB Gardening Show, and it was then that she adopted the name Martha Gardener.
 She later explained that "it sounded nice and homely".

 As a way of coping with the death of her daughter in 1942, she pursued a more active broadcasting career, initially on a shopping and cooking advice show called Can I Help You?.
 This led to her getting a well-deserved reputation as a person who gave advice to listeners in a chatty and informal manner.
 Can I Help You? also set the path for the career that she would follow for the rest of her life.

 3AW

 Martha is best known for the 30 years that she spent at 3AW, commencing in July 1952.
 Her popular hourlong program Martha Gardener Recommends was broadcast every afternoon, Monday to Friday.
 Initially, listeners were asked to send Martha their household, gardening, etc., queries either by mail or by telephone, and they were then passed onto Martha in the studio, but after tallkback radio was made legal in Australia in 1967, all queries were handled live on air.

 Martha once admitted that she had had little hands-on experience of housework or cooking.
 However, she did complete a course at the Emily McPherson College of Domestic Economy.
-She was a voracious reader with an extraordinary memory, which helped her gain a good knowledge of the subjects on which she gave advice.
-Added to this was that she showed great respect for all callers, particularly younger listeners.
+She was a voracious reader with an extraordinary memory, which helped her develop knowledge of the subjects on which she gave advice.
+She also treated callers with respect, particularly younger listeners.